Context:

 Approach:

-The project maintains a network of experts from German politics, academia, and public administration.
-The members of the network support decision-makers in partner countries in implementing important reforms for good governance.
-Members include former federal ministers, state ministers, state secretaries, judges, senior administrative officials, and leading academics.
+The project maintains a network of seasoned German experts from politics, academia, and public administration.
+Network members support decision-makers in partner countries in implementing important reforms for good governance.
+Members include former federal and state ministers, state secretaries, judges, senior civil servants, and prominent scholars.

-The network supports partner governments through a series of measures, all of which are closely coordinated with the countries.
-These measures include:
+The network assists partner governments through a set of tailor-made interventions, closely coordinated with each country.
+Measures include:

-• Policy advice: German experts advise decision-makers to spur reforms for good governance.
+• Policy advice: German experts advise decision-makers on-site to advance reforms for good governance.

-• Knowledge generation: the project generates studies and short papers on German reform experience.
+• Knowledge generation: The project provides studies and short papers on German reform experience.

-Key topics include good governance, especially public finance, the rule of law, democracy, decentralisation, e-government and gender equality.
+Key topics include good governance, especially public finance, rule of law, democracy, decentralisation, digital government, and gender equality.